Universities are ideal environments to bring

 characteristics that shape us, our motivations,

-Interacting with people different to ourselves is important to support our own personal growth through a wider understanding of the world and helps us relate to the communities in which we expect to work.
+The university student community is undoubtedly more diverse than you will be accustomed to.
+This is an opportunity not afforded in many social groups or workspaces and is one for you to benefit from.
+Interacting with people different to ourselves is important to support our own personal growth through a wider understanding of the world.
+This helps us relate to the communities in which we expect to work.

 Misunderstandings about groups of people